lruizr/metricRecollection/static/accuracy_metric/README.md

 Facebook and Googleplus, which are the ones whose token expired after a while.

-First, it is necessary to visit https://developers.facebook.com/tools/explorer/145634995501895/ for Facebook, while for Googleplus it is necesarry to visit https://developers.google.com/+/web/api/rest/latest/activities/list#try-it.
+First, it is necessary to visit https://developers.facebook.com/tools/explorer/145634995501895/ for Facebook, while for Googleplus it is necessary to visit https://developers.google.com/+/web/api/rest/latest/activities/list#try-it.

 For Facebook, the used version is 2.3 (needed to select it in the correspondent field, and then